-- If structured right, you can borrow the cash value are receive the cash value income-tax free.
-This can be a significant benefit for the right person or situation.
+If structured right, you can borrow the cash value are receive the cash value income-tax free.
+This can be a significant tax-free benefit for the right person or situation.

 There are additional benefits: because these dollars are non-countable and income-tax free, they have no effect on social security taxation or Medicare premiums.
 That can be a benefit for the right person.

 I want to be clear.
 Using cash value life insurance sounds great.
 And, it can be.
 The problem is that the concept has been oversold in our opinion by agents (not all, but most) not giving clients the full picture.
 How do I know this?
 I hear about it from people who become my clients!
 Like a person walking in the desert, thirsty, you start to see mirages of water.